 Our fire stations are strategically located throughout the community to provide for a timely response to emergencies.
-Crews respond to approximately 7,000 calls per year with a 6% average increase per year. (view statistics), which averages around 19 calls per day.
-Depending on the type of call, multiple apparatus and stations may be dispatched to the same call.
-For example, a residential structure fire response includes four engines and a Battalion Chief.
+Crews respond to approximately 8,000 calls per year, averaging 22 calls per day (view statistics).
+Depending on the type of call, multiple apparatus may be dispatched to the same call from different stations.

 Typical calls for service include: